-(Throughout this blog, I’m going to be referring to Catholicism quite a lot.
+(Throughout this blog, I’m gonny be referring to Catholicism quite a lot.
 This is only because I am a Catholic, and it’s the one I have most experience with.
 I am wholly accepting that other faiths might pose different challenges for young men and women, but since I’m not experienced in any other religion it would be wrong of me to refer to such and try and represent their main beliefs and values)

 It doesny have to be as black and white as this.
 I can understand the Church’s views on sexuality, abortion and contraception, but I don’t agree with them.
-It is okay if you don’t too.
-I can understand why people think the Church’s stance on a number of issues are dated and even problematic.
-It is okay for your religion and your thoughts and opinions on other things to conflict, it doesn’t mean you have to choose.
-This is why we have faith, to help us deal with the things we don’t understand.
-Anything that is troubling you, anything you don’t understand about the world or the Church or yourself, is part of your own relationship between God and yourself and your own faith journey.
-If you practise your faith and put it into action, God isn’t going to turn round at the gates of heaven and be like “no the night, mate” just cos you support gay marriage, and are pro-choice, or you are homosexual or you have the copper coil or you’ve had an abortion.
-Just be the best person you can, religion and sexuality doesn’t have to be polarized!
+I think we’re all a bit guilty of forgetting that you can understand things without agreeing with them.
+It’s okay to acknowledge that people think differently from you and no give them hassle!
+I can understand why folk think the Church’s stance on a number of issues are dated and even problematic.
+It’s okay for religion and personal thoughts and opinions on other things to conflict, it doesn’t mean it has to be one or the other.
+This is why different faiths are prevalent around the world, to offer solace and to help us deal with the things we don’t understand.
+Anything that’s troubling me, anything I don’t understand about the world or the Church or myself, is part of my own relationship between God and I and my own faith journey.
+Even if you’re not intae religion at all, even if you’re no on any sort a ‘faith journey’ thats cool as well!
+The main hing I’m trying to say here is that don’t let folk lead you to believe different parts of your life and your different beliefs and ideas all have to stay in their own box – let them overlap!
+For me, faith and feminism were the two important presences in my life that I thought had to oppose each other for a long time – but I was wrong.
+Feminism should be intersectional and inclusive of all classes, sexualities, races and religions and in order to achieve such a goal, we need people from all backgrounds to be involved.
+God isn’t gonny turn round at the gates of heaven and be like “no the night, mate” just ’cause you support gay marriage, and are pro-choice, or you’re homosexual or you have the copper coil or you’ve had an abortion.
+Just be the best person you can, whether you’re religious or not, do your hing!
+Religion and sexuality don’t have to be polarized!

 “The Lord your God is merciful; God will not abandon or destroy you.”